How Europeans See America

-Don’t get me wrong, I love the Californian lifestyle, that’s why I’m still here, but for a culture that I thought would be so similar to the Northern European one, there are definitely some interesting and often funny differences!
+Don’t get me wrong, I love the Californian lifestyle, that’s why I’m still here.
+But for a culture that I thought would be so similar to the Northern European one, there are definitely some interesting and often funny differences!

 I still don’t know what to answer when the cashier at my local supermarket asks me ‘hi, how are you?’ (does she care? should I tell her about my busy day?)
 Or where that nice restaurant is when they tell me ‘it’s just 2 miles away’ (how far was a mile again??).

-This article offers the perfect list of things Europeans just find a little bit strange about life in America…
+This article offers the perfect list of things Europeans find just a little bit strange about life in America…

 Things Europeans Find Strange About America

 No matter how many times a European visits the States, there are some Americanisms that Europeans simply cannot get used to.

 1. How are you as a greeting, not a question

 When a sales clerk in the States says “how are you” it’s not a question, but a way of saying “hello.”
 No matter how often this happens to a European, they will launch into a monologue about their health and well being and ask it right back — and expect an answer.